 Moving in together takes effort.
 You have to combine your belongings, perhaps buy new furniture, split bills, and more.
 Not only that, but some couples who've lived together choose to get pets together and the like, which intertwines your lives even more.
 In her aforementioned op-ed for The New York Times, Jay wrote, "Too often, young adults enter into what they imagine will be low-cost, low-risk living situations only to find themselves unable to get out months, even years, later.
 It’s like signing up for a credit card with 0 percent interest.
-At the end of 12 months when the interest goes up to 23 percent you feel stuck because your balance is too high to pay off. " Once your lives become increasingly shared, it can not only be difficult to leave if nothing is obviously wrong, but some couples also just choose to get married.
-Again, it kind of just... happens.
-Researchers call this the "inertia effect."
+At the end of 12 months when the interest goes up to 23 percent you feel stuck because your balance is too high to pay off."
+You may find yourself staying for the sake of comfort rather than because of your devotion and love for the person.

 11. You Might Eat Healthier

 A 2013 study from the U.K.-based Centre for Diet and Activity Research found that widowed or single older adults ate far fewer fruits and vegetables than those who were married or dating and living together.
 While the study focused on older adults, you might find that these benefits make a difference when you're younger, too.

 12. It Can Increase The Risk Of Unplanned Pregnancy